Highlands Park F.C.: History

 After the short-term affiliation with Silver Stars, the Highlands Park amateur club had also continued to develop on its own.
 In 2003 the club had managed to create a second semi-professional Phoenix Club with the name Highlands Park FC.
 During the first four seasons, the reborn "Highlands Park FC" competed in the fourth tier of the South African football league, known as SAFA Regional League.
 The club gained promotion in May 2007 to Vodacom League, and Larry Brookstone at the same time made the decision to dedicate all his energy and further investments to Highlands Park FC, where he worked as CEO.
-The new long term official goal for the club was accordingly set, to become a re-established club in the top flight Premier Soccer League.
+The new long term official goal for the club was accordingly set, to become a re-established club in the top flight Premiership.

 In the next three seasons, in the Gauteng division in Vodacom League, Highlands Park FC competed consistently at the top level, with a 3rd place, 8th place, and 6th place finish.
 In the subsequent 2010–11 season, the club managed to win the Gauteng division and qualified to the playoff stage, held in May 2011, between the nine divisional winners divided into two round robin groups.
 The team was promoted to the National First Division in 2014 after winning the ABC Motsepe League Group B Play-offs by beating Natal United 2–0.

-In September 2020, Highlands Park F.C. sold its PSL status (franchise) to TS Galaxy F.C. who took their place in the 2020–21 South African Premier Division (PSL) season, and the Highlands Park name once again disappeared from top flight soccer in South Africa.
+In September 2020, Highlands Park F.C. sold its Premiership status (franchise) to TS Galaxy F.C. who took their place in the 2020–21 South African Premiership season.

+Highlands Park has since been playing in the Gauteng Stream of the SAFA Second Division.

+In the 2024–25 season, Highlands Park finished top of the log.
+However, the club was deducted three points for fielding Nigerian player Chigamezu Franklin Ogbonna, who used fraudulent study and work visas in South Africa while playing for Highlands Park, and as of May 2025, is at risk of further penalties.
+In June 2025, SAFA ruled that the club were to be docked points for each game that Ogbonna played, leading to a 62 point deduction.
+Highlands Park therefore finished bottom of the log, and were relegated to the SAFA Ekurhuleni Regional League.